emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 codebase builds nicely in forward compatible manner.
 Changes enabled by this:

-  - The C define EMSCRIPTEN is not defined (__EMSCRIPTEN__ always is, and is the correct thing to use).
   - STRICT_JS is enabled.
   - IGNORE_MISSING_MAIN is disabled.
   - AUTO_JS_LIBRARIES is disabled.